-The simal Liberation Front Supporters Group has long been under intense pressure from the Standard Its former National Press Officer, Ronnie Lee, is currently in prison and now the transfer of his successor, Robin Lane, along with Sally Carr and Terry Collins is reaching its end (see GL62).
+The simal Liberation Front Supporters Group has long been under intense pressure from the Stars.
+Its former National Press Officer, Ronnie Lee, is currently in prison and now the trive of diff of his successor, Robin Lane, along with Sally Carr and Terry Collins is reaching its end (see GL62).
 Here, ROBIN LANE shares his thoughts with GL, beginning with the Press mis-coverage of the Cardiff action last year.